Empire State Manufacturing Index

 Event Date: Monday, May 15, 2023

 The Empire State manufacturing index is a leading indicator of economic health - businesses react quickly to market conditions, and changes in their sentiment can be an early signal of future economic activity such as spending, hiring, and investment.
 Manufacturing posted a jump above the 30 level back in May but it turned bearish during the summer and it fell to 21.8 points in July.
 Although, this indicator came back to the declining trend in August, declining to 16.8 points and in September it fell to 2.0 points.
 During lockdown months this indicator turned negative but jumped to 17.3 points in July.
 In August it cooled off to 3.7 points, although in September it increased to 17 points again.
-But it turned lower in October and November, falling to 6.3 points.
+But it turned lower in October, falling to -9.1 points and it is expected to improve to -5.0 points in November.
+The deterioration continued until March as this indicator fell to -24.6 points but it improved to 10.8 points in April.
+Although May is expected to turn negative again at -3.7 points.
 Please follow us for live coverage of this event and the impact it might have on the currency by experienced market analysts.

 <% indicator.indicator_name %>